| Thanks to Senior Chief Sid Busch for finding this story. New Laser Weapon Blasts Spy Drones Out of the Sky

 The idea of laser weapons has been around for decades, but so far few ideas have progressed beyond testing.
 Scientists have long struggled with creating a device that can produce enough power to be useful but packaged in a system that is compact enough to be deployed.
 There's no word from Raytheon, however, on how soon such a weapon would actually be ready for use.

-Fiber lasers, like the type Raytheon is using, have been gaining traction in recent years as a possible weapon candidate because of their efficiency, which makes them less complex and more compact than other types of lasers.
+More about Fiber Lasers Fiber lasers, like the type Raytheon is using, have been gaining traction in recent years as a possible weapon candidate because of their efficiency, which makes them less complex and more compact than other types of lasers.
 Fiber lasers even have the potential to edge-out other solid-state laser approaches such as slab lasers and free-electron lasers, say experts at Nufern, a specialty optical- fiber manufacturer in East Granby, Conn.

+Fiber lasers are more efficient, more easily cooled, small and lightweight, and relatively straightforward to scale up in power, which strengthens their position for future laser weapons programs, says Michael O'Connor, product line manager of laser products at Nufern.
 Up to now, weapons-grade lasers primarily have been large, complicated devices capable of operating on large platforms such as jumbo jets, surface ships, and large tractor-trailers.
 Solid-state lasers, however, have the potential in the near term to operate on relatively small platforms such as jet fighters where they could destroy land vehicles, missiles, or other aircraft.

-Northrop Grumman Un-Manned Combat Air System
+Visit our other related pages: Phalanx CIWS Drones Northrop Grumman Un-Manned Combat Air System |